caiks/WBOT02/README.md

 model061|0.177|5 scanned size-potential tiled actual-potential|6|balanced|48 B&W videos|3,000,000|14,246|0.950 (1.457)|14.6|2.8|22|-0.5|0.3|-4.9|1.93|30s unique, 12.0 min diagonal, 1.2 min entropy
 model089|0.25, 0.21, 0.177, 0.149, 0.125, 0.105|4 randomised size-potential scanned actual-potential level 2|16|balanced|48 B&W videos|3,000,001|24,731|1.649|15.8|3.1|27|-0.3|0.2|-2.9|1.89|30s unique, 12.0 min diagonal, 1.2 min entropy, no overflow, underlying tile size 8x8, xmax 256, omax 20, bmax 60

-Qualitatively, *model* 89 is now much more similar to *model* 61 than *model* 82.
+Quantitatively, *model* 89 is now much more similar to *model* 61 than *model* 82.
 The growth rate is very high at 1.649 and the multiplier quite low at 1.89, so the mean path length is very high at 15.8.
 The other statistics are also similar to *model* 61, although the maximum path length is longer at 27 and hence the negative skew is lower because of the low kurtosis.

 The median *diagonal* at 20.0 is somewhat higher than the 17.6 of *model* 82, but still less than that for *1-level model* 66 at 26.0.
 The average number of *underlying variables* per *fud* has also increased to 18.52 compared to 14.47 for *model* 82.
 Perhaps we are seeing higher global *alignments* as the paths lengthen.